 APA style is required in many majors, not just psychology.
-This workshop provides basic information on in-text citation formats and reference lists to ensure that your paper will be in compliance with the latest guidelines.
+This workshop provides basic information on the title page and abstract, in-text citation formats, and reference lists to ensure that your paper will be in compliance with the latest guidelines.

 In-class essay writing is intimidating for many students; however, successful in-class writing depends not only on your composition skills but also on your ability to analyze the prompt and manage your time properly.
 This workshop will focus on two interrelated topics: (1) understanding and critically analyzing essay prompts, and (2) using time management strategies for the various stages of the in-class, timed writing process (pre-writing, composing the essay, and editing/revising).

 Whether posting artfully edited photos on Instagram or telling finely crafted jokes

 on Twitter, it seems easy to share one's voice on social media.
 But, what about in

 your papers?
 In this workshop, we'll explore the many different voices you can use